FredHutch/ssh-key-cop/README.md

 ## Description

 SSH Key Cop checks user's authorized_keys files to enforce key rotation policies.
 It identifies SSH keys that have been in use longer than a specified threshold (e.g. 30 days) and reports violations via email.
+It can also automatically add expiration dates to SSH keys in the authorized_keys file to enforce key rotation at the SSH level.

 ## Features